-The Polish law stipulates that foreign public documents have the same probative force as Polish official documents.
-Thus, there is no formal obligation to have them certified.
-There are, however, two exceptions to that rule, i.e. documents certifying transfer of ownership right to a real estate located in Poland and documents the authenticity of which was challenged by a counter-party still should be authenticated by Polish diplomatic or consular agents.
-Nevertheless, in practice, the Polish authorities want to be sure that the presented documents are authentic and have been issued legally.
+The Polish law stipulates that foreign public documents have the same Each entrepreneur operating in Poland should, among others, comply probative force as Polish official documents.
+Thus, there is no formal with the Polish Act on Counteracting Money Laundering and Financing obligation to have them certified.
+There are, however, two exceptions to of Terrorism ("AML").
+The Polish regulations result from the EU law.
+The that rule, i.e. documents certifying transfer of ownership right to a real estate AML specifies a range of obligations and requirements to be fulfilled, located in Poland and documents the authenticity of which was challenged including the obligation to electronically report information to the by a counter-party still should be authenticated by Polish diplomatic or Central Register of Beneficial Owners ("CRBR"), and then to update consular agents.
+Nevertheless, in practice, the Polish authorities want the information (e.g. change of an address or change of an Ultimate to be sure that the presented documents are authentic and have been Beneficial Owner).
+The above-mentioned obligations lie, among others, issued legally.
 This is what the so-called apostille is for.
-Not only the original document requires authentication, but also its copies and excerpts.
+Not only the original with management boards of capital companies (e.g. limited liability document requires authentication, but also its copies and excerpts. companies).
+In principle, proxies may not make reports or updates on behalf of e.g. a management board.
+Ultimate Beneficial Owners (individuals) of the entities are in turn obliged to submit to those entities any and all information and documents necessary to report and update A public document issued in another country must be first certified in the information on beneficial owners.